Okay, let’s get this Akaso Brave 7 LE review started!

-This makes me wonder if GoPro patented the system. if they did tehy’re making a lot of money as their system is pretty much ubiquitous.
+This makes me wonder if GoPro patented the system.
+If they did they’re making a lot of money as their system is pretty much ubiquitous.

-And, like most actions cameras, yo can switch to one of the following lower resolution options:
+And, like most actions cameras, you can switch to one of the following lower resolution options:

 Note: higher resolution requires more storage and you’ll need to check you won’t run out of space on the micro-SD card.

-In addition the resolution options, you’ll find four shooting modes:
+In addition to the resolution options, you’ll find four shooting modes:

 - time lapse